 As consumer finance companies, student loan refinancing lenders fall under the jurisdiction of the Consumer Financial Protection Bureau (CFPB), a federal agency.
 As part of its mission, the CFPB allows consumers to log official complaints.
 These complaints are publicly available on the CFPB official website.

-Since May 16, 2014, consumers have submitted 77 complaints about LendKey Technologies, Inc. (LendKey) to the CFPB for an average of one (1) complaint every 37 days and 18 hours, which is 36.1% higher than the average daily complaint rate among reviewed lenders.
-Among the 50 complaints with narratives, 10 or 20.0% specifically reference student loan refinancing.
+Since May 16, 2014, consumers have submitted 78 complaints about LendKey Technologies, Inc. (LendKey) to the CFPB for an average of one (1) complaint every 38 days; this complaint rate is 44.7% higher than the average daily complaint rate among reviewed lenders.
+Among the 52 complaints with narratives, 17 or 32.7% specifically reference student loan refinancing.

-Also in 2021, consumers filed the equivalent of one (1) complaint for every $260,588 of estimated corporate revenue or five (5) complaints for every two (2) employees.
+Consumers file the average annual equivalent of one (1) complaint for every $195,833 of estimated corporate revenue or one (1) complaint per employee.

 The allegations made in these complaints are unverified, are not necessarily representative of all consumers’ experiences with LendKey, and may contain outdated information (about rates, bonus offers, etc.).
 Note that a lender with a large customer base is likely to also have a higher number of complaints when compared with smaller lenders.